akkaiba/HttpsChecker-Master/README.md

-oh and dont try to decompile or crack it cuz u wont u can try if you succeed i will eat you out lol :)
+oh and dont try to decompile or crack it cuz u wont u can try if you succeed i will give you a smooche :)